XMRto/aeonto-api-docs/docs/source/api_v3.rst

     }

 .. note::
-    XMR.to is able to correct automatically URLs provided by users to the correct one serving a BIP70-protocol answer.
+    AEON.to is able to correct automatically URLs provided by users to the correct one serving a BIP70-protocol answer.
     For instance, values such as ``https://bitpay.com/invoice?id=xxx``, ``bitcoin:?r=https://bitpay.com/i/xxx`` will be corrected to the correct one automatically (the correct one being for `Bitpay`: ``https://bitpay.com/i/KbMdd4EhnLXSbpWGKsaeo6``.